kiyoon/tmux-send.nvim/README.md

 ## Compatible Plugins

-- It will detect [Nvim-Tree](https://github.com/nvim-tree/nvim-tree) and copy-paste the file's absolute path.
+- It will detect [Nvim-Tree](https://github.com/nvim-tree/nvim-tree) and [neo-tree](https://github.com/nvim-neo-tree/neo-tree.nvim) and copy-paste the file's absolute path.
 - It works great with [treemux](https://github.com/kiyoon/treemux) which shows Nvim-Tree within tmux!
 Make your terminal like an IDE.

 ## 🛠️ Installation